 (009) Sacristan: Sets up for Communion before Mass and ensures that all items need for Mass are present (Book of the Gospels, Lectionary, Roman Missal, Priest’s vestments, etc.) The sacristan, in harmony with the pastor, also makes sure that the vestments, church linens, church furnishings. liturgical vessels, and decorative objects are kept in good condition.

-(100) Administration Committee: Insures the security of the parish through proper attention to resources, finances, and planning for the future and maintenance of building and grounds.
+(100) Administration Committee: Ensures the security of the parish through proper attention to resources, finances, and planning for the future and maintenance of building and grounds.

-(101) Finance Committee: Advises Father Lou, Parish Council and School Advisory Council (SAC) in matters of finance.
-Assists the Business Manager and the Parish Council in carrying out the financial business of the Parish.
+(101) Finance Committee: Advises Father Lou and Parish Council in matters of finance.
+Assists the Parish Staff in carrying out the financial business of the Parish.
 Duties include analyzing the parish financial statement, monitoring the parish cash flow, supporting the annual budget process, and making financial and process recommendations.
 Members of the group are appointed by Father Lou.

 (200) Formation Committee Member: Promotes educational and spiritual growth in the parish community.
 Plans and provides faith, formation education, and spiritual enrichment to help all parishioners to grow from “cradle to the grave”.